trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

 The skin is made up of dead cells, has a low pH and is relatively dry, but covered in fat and oils, and a natural antibiotic called defensins.
-It is also inhabited by lots of bacteria, working together with the immune system, allowed to live on the skin, but not to get into the body.
-Those take up space and even communicate with the inside and immune system to tell what is going on at the outside.
+It is also inhabited by lots of bacteria, working together with the immune system, allowed to live on the skin, but not get into the body.
+Those take up space and even communicate with the inside and immune system to tell what is going on on the outside.

 ### Chapter 7 - The Cut